NubleX/NeutronTrader/ROADMAP.md

 This roadmap outlines the planned features and improvements for NeutronTrader.
 We welcome contributions in any of these areas!

-## v0.2.0 (Next Release)
+## v0.2.0
-- [ ] Implement persistent storage for trading history
+- [X] Implement persistent storage for trading history
-- [ ] Add more trading pairs
+- [X] Add more trading pairs
-- [ ] Improve error handling and user feedback
+- [X] Improve error handling and user feedback
-- [ ] Add basic notification system for trade events
+- [X] Add basic notification system for trade events
-- [ ] Create proper installer packages for Windows/Mac/Linux
+- [X] Create proper installer packages for Windows/Mac/Linux

-## v0.3.0
+## v0.3.0 (Next release)
 - [ ] Implement additional trading strategies:
   - [ ] MACD (Moving Average Convergence Divergence)
   - [ ] Fibonacci Retracement